Kathmandu's Extreme Metal Scene Puts Nepal on the Global Metal Map

 "If it keeps growing at a similar rate, it is going to be huge," adds Gurung.
 "We will have one of the strongest scenes in Asia for sure.
 Monetarily, obviously, we cannot compete with the likes of Japan or Indonesia or most of our Asian counterparts, but passion is here in abundance.
 We already have many foreign bands come and play here and there will be plenty of them in 2017 as well.
 They love playing in Nepal, and we love having them here.
 Things will only get better."

 Nepal's only consistently active metal band dating back to the scene's first days less than 20 years ago, X-Mantra play a meld of old school meets new school thrash tinged with a bit of death metal coming through at times, like a mix of early era and latter day Sepultura.
-The band's lyrics are sung in their native tongue, and the group have earned a strong following at home, describing themselves humbly as cult favourites of the Kathmandu Valley.
+The band's lyrics are sung in their native tongue, and the group have earned a strong following at home, describing themselves humbly as cult favorites of the Kathmandu Valley.

 Ugrakarma were also formed in the Nepalese scene's early days in the late nineties, getting together to play what they call "Himalayan Metal of Death," a title which also became the name of the band's first demo in the year 2000.
-Their name comes from the Sanskrit for "a malicious action," and the sound is pure old school death metal with a high mountain flavour on tracks with titles such as "Annapurna the Serial Killer" and "Mount Blasphemy."
+Their name comes from the Sanskrit for "a malicious action," and the sound is pure old school death metal with a high mountain flavor on tracks with titles such as "Annapurna the Serial Killer" and "Mount Blasphemy."
 Hailing from Kathmandu, the band has had releases put out internationally, most notably by French label Legion of Death, which released the band's latest seven-inch, Mountain Grinders, in 2015.

 Dying Out Flame